genicam/harvesters/README.rst

 Working with Harveseter
 #######################

 Harvester Core is an image acquisition engine.
 No GUI.
-You can use it as an image acquisition library which acquires images from GenTL Producers through the GenTL-Python Binding and controls the target device (it's typically a camera) through the GenApi-Python Binding.
+You can use it as an image acquisition library which acquires images from GenTL Producers through the GenTL-Python Binding and controls the target remote device (it's typically a camera) through the GenApi-Python Binding.

 Harvester Core works as a minimalistic front-end for image acquisition.
 Just importing it from your Python script, you should immediately be able to set images on your table.